F B swamp vehicle: T B swamp scout vehicle

 Subsequent to the F B, a smaller swamp-crossing vehicle was produced in 1942, which was known as the T B swamp scout vehicle.
 The track links had rubber floats attached to them in order to prevent the vehicle from sinking in the mire.
-The vehicle had a two-to-three-man crew and weighted 1.8 tons.
+The vehicle had a two-to-three-man crew and weighed 1.8 tons.
 It was powered by a 25 hp gasoline engine.
 A total of 53 were produced.